Homemade Teriyaki Sauce is easy to make and so versatile that you’ll fall in love with its bold flavors!

 - Honey – this gives the sauce a touch of sweetness

-- Sesame Oil – we like toasted sesame oil but untoasted will work as well
+- Sesame Oil – we like toasted sesame oil but untoasted will work too

-- Toasted Sesame Seeds – just a sprinkling as a little goes a long way
+- Toasted Sesame Seeds – just a sprinkling since a little goes a long way

-- Water with cornstarch – teriyaki marinade uses water only and teriyaki sauce uses added cornstarch as a thickener
+- Water with cornstarch – teriyaki marinade uses water only and teriyaki sauce uses added cornstarch as the thickener

-Our teriyaki sauce recipe is so simple to make you will never want to buy store bought teriyaki sauce again!
+Our teriyaki sauce recipe is so simple to make you will never want to buy store bought teriyaki sauce again.
+Leaving out the cornstarch will make a perfect marinade.

-Keep in mind the photograph below is a marinade, not a super thick sauce, so it’s perfect for marinating chicken, pork or tofu for longer periods of time, or fish for a quick marinade.
+The photograph below is a marinade, not a super thick sauce, so it’s perfect for marinating chicken, pork or tofu for longer periods of time, or fish for a quick marinade.
+We use it as a marinade on our scrumptious Chicken Skewers.

 - In a sauce pan, whisk together the soy sauce, brown sugar, honey, ginger, garlic, rice vinegar and sesame oil and blend together